MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/6-introduction-to-quantum-algorithms.md

 it can fail.
 However, repeating the algorithm several times until it finds the prime factors is exponentially faster than the best known classical algorithm.

-In  the next unit, you'll take a knowledge check to test what you learnt on this module.
+In  the next unit, you'll take a knowledge check to test what you learned on this module.